jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 I wanted to write beautiful Platonic dialogues for you here.
 I'd love to have Antagonists and Protagonists debating with Stargazer, who has an internal discussion between the benefits and drawbacks of being an extra or player god, and the joys of majic versus dark majic.

-I would love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting to bring people out of the Matrix and into the Internet Age.
+I'd also love to write stories about cyborgologists, techvolutionaries, majicians (whatever you call them), rejecting the easy money of Industrial Age society, and fighting to bring people out of the Matrix and into the Internet Age.

-Imagine these guys as Linus Tech Tips on steroids.
+Imagine these guys as Linus Tech Tips on after burners.
 In fact, today's "geeks" are really majicians in waiting.
 Like revolutionaries of old, these are the people who know how powerful modern computers are.
 Darth Blockbuster's excuses mean nothing to them.
 Soon, they'll bring Main Street into the era of mass-collaboration; roofers will learn to use drones, cleaners IR cameras, craftsman 3D printers.
 Because of yesterday's geeks, the middle-class will like their jobs, raise their families, and give their kids a brighter future on a newly empowered Main Street.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/WhimsicalLeadingFirebelliedtoad' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/whimsicalleadingfirebelliedtoad">via Gfycat</a></p>